 I think I learnt a lot of vocab because of the amount of content in Korean I consume.
 I really like kpop, so even before I decided to study Korean, I was already getting exposed to the language.
 Even when I don’t understand everything (or even when I understand basically nothing), the content is still enjoyable for me because it’s something I like, and I’m still learning even if little by little.

 And yes, I also find it hard not having someone to correct my mistakes for me!
 I wanna try a language exchange at some point for that reason, but for now I’m just trying to get over my perfectionism - kind of allowing me to do something even if I’m not 100% sure that I’m doing it right (?)
 I don’t know how to explain, but it’s more so I don’t postpone writing too much out of fear of not being perfect straight away.
-I recognize it may not be very efficient because I don’t know what I’m getting wrong so I can’t exactly learn from my mistakes, so I don’t know if I’d recommend it to you :sweat_smile: My plan is to try journaling in Korean next year, and hopefully find a language partner to help me improve my writing!
+I recognize it may not be very efficient because I don’t know what I’m getting wrong so I can’t exactly learn from my mistakes, so I don’t know if I’d recommend it to you My plan is to try journaling in Korean next year, and hopefully find a language partner to help me improve my writing!

 I’m glad my other post helped you and motivated you to continue studying, Korean can be really tough sometimes but it’s definitely worth it!!